apazureck/openui5vscodeTypescriptTools/client/README.md

 Check out the [Wiki on Github](https://github.com/apazureck/openui5vscodeTypescriptTools/wiki).

-> Will be updated in the next weeks (~ 3-30-17)
+> Will be updated in the next weeks (~ 17-03-30)

 ## Known Issues

 This is a early release, therefore, functionallity is very limited and the functions provided are not stable and may not work in all circumstances.
 If you confront any problems let me know by [creating an issue](https://github.com/apazureck/openui5vscodeTypescriptTools/issues) on github.

-1. Autocomplete in xml views at the root level does not work properly.
-Will be fixed in the next release (~17-03-25)
+1. ~~Autocomplete in xml views at the root level does not work properly.
+Will be fixed in the next release (~17-03-25)~~
-1. Autocomplete for attributes does sometimes not work as intended (may be caused by Issue 1).
-Will be fixed in the next release (~17-03-25)
+1. ~~Autocomplete for attributes does sometimes not work as intended (may be caused by Issue 1).
+Will be fixed in the next release (~17-03-25)~~
+1. Autocomplete does not show correct elements when cursor is in an attribute.
+For example `<Page><content>!Cursorpos!</content>` will sometimes not display the correct elements.
 1. Navigation from fragment to controllers does not work for now.
 Will be fixed in the next release (~17-03-25)

 Problems are caused by splitting up xml linting functionallity and ui5 xml providers.
 Furthermore, a new algorithm for finding elements was introduced, which may be buggy some times.
 My apologies for the inconvenience.